AliMShamsah/Hello-World/README.md

 # Hello-World
-A simple repository, created only for practice.

-I am a student, studying Computer Science, at Brunel University London
+An empty repository created for testing practices.